outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- caffeine, hydrocortisone (in small amounts to avoid damaging the heart)
 		- high blood pressure
 			- omega-3s (specifically in the form of icosapent ethyl), which can also prevent heart attack and atherosclerosis
-			- prevent/treat infections like flu/covid which can raise blood pressure
+			- prevent/treat infections like flu/covid which can raise blood pressure, treat thyroid problems and sleep apnea which can cause high blood pressure
+			- avoid excess doses of vitamin c/vitamin d/vitamin e/b-vitamins which can raise blood pressure, also avoid ginkgo, ginseng, bitter orange, licorice, guarana, ephedra, arnica, yohimbe, st. john's wort which can increase blood pressure, make sure youre getting enough potassium
-			- avoid refined carbs which can increase insulin which can raise blood pressure, avoid excess salt
+			- avoid refined carbs which can increase insulin which can raise blood pressure, avoid excess salt/calcium, avoid NSAIDs, decongestants, antidepressants, stimulants, immunosuppressants, and birth control which can also increase blood pressure
 			- diuretics, calcium channel blockers, angiotensin converting enzyme inhibitors (ACE inhibitors), angiotensin receptor blockers (ARBs) are all types of substances used to lower blood pressure from different causes in different ways
 				- for high blood pressure caused by diabetic nephropathy:
 					- ACE inhibitors or ARBs, which dilate the arteriole exiting the glomerulus, thus reducing the blood pressure within the glomerular capillaries, may slow progression of the disease.